Loara/Rethink_scope_in_D/README.md

     str = p;//Error: p escapes from function set since this.str is not scope }
 ````
-(notice that `scope` function, not `scope` function parameters, are not documented in [member function attributes](https://dlang.org/spec/class.html#member-functions) page but they can be used anyway) but in this way we've made `set` completely useless, why we have to define a `set` function if we can't use it to set a member?
+(notice that `scope` function, not `scope` function parameters, are not documented in [member function attributes](https://dlang.org/spec/class.html#member-functions) but the compiler interpret it as `scope this` parameter) but in this way we've made `set` completely useless, why we have to define a `set` function if we can't use it to set a member?

 Notice also that this we exchange `b` with `a` the resulting code in now safe:
 ```` d